Friday, 25 May 2007

 New York.
 Michael Dorsey is an unemployed actor who had "creative differences" with almost everyone in the entertainment industry.
 He escorts his friend Sandy to an audition for a TV soap opera about a hospital, but when she doesn't get the role he takes desperate measures and cross-dresses as a woman, Dorothy Michaels - and gets the role himself!
 In order to gain enough money for a play for his friend Jeff, Michael plays the role of a woman very well, observing the chauvinistic director Ron and eventually falling in love with the actress Julie.
 When things get to complicated, Michael de-masks himself in front of everyone on a live broadcast.

-One of the best comedies of all time, "Tootsie" is a small masterpiece where every questionable or problematic ingredient turned out to be just right in the end - the story has some flaws, but basically everything here is done just the way it should be: the movie is as hilarious as one light "guilty pleasure" comedy, but as intelligent as an art film - at the same time it's never stiff as an art film, but always elegant and touching as a drama - and at the same time it's never preachy or sappy when becoming emotional.
-Winner of 3 Golden Globes (best motion picture - musical or comedy, actor in a musical or comedy Dustin Hoffman, supporting actress Jessica Lange), 2 BAFTAs (best actor Dustin Hoffman, make up) and one Oscar out of 10 nominations (best supporting actress Jessica Lange), this charmingly brilliant classic operates on a high comic level and belongs in the ontology of comedy: despite numerous gags the story is still dominated by humanity of its characters, whereas Dustin Hoffman as a woman turned out to be a perfect being.
+One of the best comedies of all time, "Tootsie" is a small masterpiece where every questionable or problematic ingredient turned out to be just right in the end - the story has some flaws, but basically everything here is done just the way it should be: the movie is as hilarious as one light "guilty pleasure" comedy, but as intelligent as an art film - at the same time it is never stiff as an art film, but always elegant and touching as a drama - and at the same time it is never preachy or sappy when becoming deeply, beautifully emotional (a great little moment is when Dorothy spends the night in Julie's bed, and Julie reflects how she grew up with the wallpaper in this room, a moment of romantic perfection).
+Nominated for numerous awards, of which it won many, this charmingly brilliant classic operates on a high comic level and belongs in the anthology of the comedy genre: despite numerous gags the story is still dominated by humanity of its characters, whereas Dustin Hoffman as a woman turned out to be a perfect being.